Have you ever seen a fish tank with a bathroom in it? Me neither. Sorry to gross you out, but your fish are swimming around in their own toilet.

 2. Clean Decorations, Rocks, & Plants

-You don’t need to clean your decor every time.
+You don’t need to clean the decor every time.
 There are tons of beneficial bacteria that live on your decor, so you don’t want to scrub it all away.

 Lightly scrub your decor items and artificial plants with a toothbrush if needed.
 It’s fine for them to remain in the aquarium whilst you do this.